 In conclusion, the nutritional requirements of cats and ferrets are similar in that they both require a diet high in animal protein and other essential nutrients.
 While cats have unique requirements for certain nutrients, both cats and ferrets are obligate carnivores and do not have the ability to digest plant materials as efficiently as omnivores.

-You may also like: Ferret Needs?
+You may also like: What Are The Signs Of A Ferret Being Sick?

 Examining the Eating Habits of Cats